d2user/Safari/README.md

-# safari
+# Safari
-It contains details for safari
+It contains details for Safari Extensions